danielabe/Catalog-Project/README.md

-# Movies-Project :clapper:
+# Catalog-Project :clapper:
-Backend application for movie queries using microservices architecture
+Backend application for movie and series queries using microservices architecture

 This project was carried out for the Backend II subject of the Digital House Certified Tech Developer career.
 It consists of the development of a microservices architecture as seen below using Spring Cloud.

 <img src="./image/Architecture.JPG" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="600" />

-The Service Registry, Service Discovery, Central Configuration, Load Balancer and Edge Server patterns are implemented in it.
+The Service Registry, Service Discovery, Central Configuration, Load Balancer, Edge Server, Distributed tracing and Circuit Breaker patterns are implemented in it.
 Besides, for communication between microservices Feign is used.

 ## Resources and technologies used
 :cherry_blossom: Java